Reviews

 • You want to easily replace the CO2 tube yourself when it eventually needs replacement — Glowforge’s tube is proprietary and service is handled through Glowforge, not DIY-friendly

-For users in the “don’t buy” camp, our guide to the best laser engraver for beginners covers accessible alternatives that don’t carry the cloud dependency, and our best CO2 laser engravers roundup includes the full competitive field.
+For users in the “don’t buy” camp, our guide to the best laser engravers for beginners covers accessible alternatives that don’t carry the cloud dependency, our best CO2 laser engravers roundup includes the full competitive field, and if you are running a production business our best laser engraver for small business guide compares throughput and ROI across every CO2 and diode option.

 A Note on Noise and Ventilation